Cultivation theory: Background

-Resonance occurs when things viewed on television are congruent with the actual lived realities of viewers.
+There are three orders of effect that come with the cultivation theory.
+The first order effects describe how people's behavior changes when exposed to mass media.
+The second order effect encompasses the viewers' values and attitudes depending on what they are watching.
+The third order effect is the change in the viewer's observation behavior.

 Perceptions of Violence

 Gerbner's initial work looked specifically at the effects of television violence on American audiences.
 Measuring the effect of violence underscored the larger part of Gerbner's work on cultivation theory.
 Therefore, he measured dramatic violence, defined as "the overt expression or threat of physical force as part of the plot."
 Gerbner's research also focused on the interpretation by high-use viewers of the prevalence of crime on television versus reality.
 He argues that, since a high percentage of programs include violent or crime-related content, viewers who spend a lot of time watching are inevitably exposed to high levels of crime and violence.
+Reality television is popular programming due to its dramatic displays of aggression, both verbal and physical.
+The programs, which are supposed to be actual accounts of an individual's life, reinforce stereotypes of acceptable aggression for both males and females.
+Producers have the ability to shape the viewers' perception of reality by manipulating the events of the show.
+Fans of these types of programs believe that behavioral outbursts of celebrities are acceptable responses.

 In 1968, Gerbner conducted a survey to demonstrate this theory.
 Following his previous results, he placed television viewers into three categories: light viewers (less than 2 hours a day), medium viewers (2–4 hours a day), and heavy viewers (more than 4 hours a day).
 He found that heavy viewers held beliefs and opinions similar to those portrayed on television, which demonstrated the compound effect of media influence.
 Heavy viewers experienced shyness, loneliness, and depression much more than those who watched less often.
 From this study, Gerbner then began to work on what would become the Mean World Syndrome, which is based on the fact that heavy viewers of television, particularly violence-related content, are more likely than light viewers to believe that the world is more frightening and dangerous than it actually is.

 In 2012, people with heavy viewing habits were found to believe that 5% of society was involved in law enforcement.
 In contrast, people with light viewing habits estimated a more realistic 1%.